Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1/2 = Quotient = 0, Remainder = 1

-You will get the Binary Number 11111111 of Decimal Number 255.
+You will get the Binary Number 11111111 equal to the Decimal Number 255.

 Next, let us try some additions and subtractions with Binary Numbers.
-If you know how to do additions and subtractions with Decimal Numbers then you will have no problems with Binary Numbers.
+If you know how to do additions and subtractions with Decimal Numbers, then you will have no problems with Binary Numbers.

 Example: Addition